valeo88/scala-demo-filesystem/README.md

 - **mkdir** (only in working directory)
 - **touch** (only in working directory)
 - **rm** (with relative paths)

+P.S.
 All operations running through the console.
 Sometimes I use more functional approach than in this original project.